A full range of treatments for eye inflammation.

 - Cat scratch disease (Bartonella).

-If left untreated, uveitis can lead to poor vision or even blindness, so come see us today if your eye is red, inflamed, painful or if you are having loss of vision.
+Sometimes, the cause of uveitis cannot be identified.
+Regardless, uveitis can be very serious and, if left untreated, lead to poor vision or even blindness.
+Come see us today if your eye is red, inflamed, painful or if you experience vision loss.

 Your immediate treatment is important

-- Eye drops if your uveitis is at the front of your eye and isn’t caused by an infection.
+- Eye drops: if your uveitis is at the front of your eye and isn’t caused by an infection, eye drops may be an appropriate way to administer the steroid medication.
 Your doctor may add mydriatic eye drops to take with your steroids, which dilate your pupil, relax your eye muscles, and ease pain.

-- Oral steroid pills if your uveitis doesn’t respond to drops or injections, or your disease is in the back of your eye.
+- Oral steroid pills: if your uveitis doesn’t respond to drops or injections, or your disease is in the back of your eye, you may be prescribed a pill to be taken by mouth

 - Intravenous steroids may be needed occasionally.